 Seeing Rosie dead, Varla attempts to run down Vegetable, too, but in an amazing spectacle of competing forces, he proves strong enough to hold off Varla’s car as she tries to crush him against a wall, but he still falls flat, broken and twisted.
 Varla then sets off to finish the last of her potential enemies, Kirk and Linda.
 The conclusion leaves the safely, sparely hetero-normative couple of Kirk and Linda standing in an ending not without ironies.
 The finale, where Kirk and Linda try to escape and battle the relentless, remorseless Varla, resembles the last act of dozens of subsequent thrillers and action films, like Cameron’s The Terminator (1984) and Michael Mann’s Collateral (2003), with the exception that in almost all of those films the juggernauts are male.
 Bookish Kirk puts up a better fight against Varla than anyone else, fending off a threat to his newly designated mate Linda like a caveman in a primal contest that takes place in an arena in the surrounding wastelands—except that rather than fending off a wild animal or rival male, he’s coming off second best to a stripper.
 In the end, it is Linda who defeats Varla by ramming her with the truck, thus taking on some of the overt empowerment and fighting potency of the amazon women as both anarchic femininity and vicious patriarchy having finally destroyed each other.

 This almost perfect parable, expressed in the most overheated of manners, makes Faster, Pussycat!
 Kill!
 Kill! especially compelling as a fetish saga and social satire, though the film works very well as a standard thriller.
 It’s for the best that Varla dies at the end, because she’s too crazy and destructive to be allowed to remain.
 But, of course, it’s also disappointing that a galvanising force (think James Cagney’s Cody Jarrett with massive knockers) in her transgressive, reprehensible delight has to meet an end at the hands of lesser mortals.
 She could well have gone on to star in a long-running series, wavering from one side of the law to the other.
 Satana’s a great presence on screen, but not much of an actress, with her line readings coming out in the same bristling, harsh enunciation.
-All three of the leads are limited, with Lancaster giving the only “good” performance, but the stylisation of the personae is perfect for the material.
-If Meyer’s peccadilloes eventually got in the road of his potential to ascend high up the ladder of American filmmakers, for his technique here suggests the world might have been his oyster, it could be considered sad.
-Except that, perhaps, in the end, like his antiheroine Varla, Meyer was just too much for the squares, and too much himself, to care. l
+All three of the leads are limited, with Lancaster giving the only “good” performance, but the stylisation of their personae is perfect for the material.
+Meyer’s determination to cultivate his peccadilloes eventually stymied his chance to ascend high up the ladder of American filmmakers, an ascent he could have managed given his fearsome cinematic technique.
+Perhaps in the end, like his antiheroine Varla, Meyer was just too much for the squares, and too much himself to care. l

 | 6 comments »